molatho/c2profiler/README.md

 peggy src/Plugins/CobaltStrike/cs-grammar.pegjs -o src/Plugins/CobaltStrike/csparser/index.js --format es
 ```

+# Contributing & bugs

+Please fork the repository, make the changes in your fork and include tests.
+When you're done making changes, send in a pull request.

+## Bug reports

+Please include a minimal profile that can be used to replicate the bug.
+Feel free to censor as needed.

 # License
 This application is licensed under [AGPLv3](https://choosealicense.com/licenses/agpl-3.0/), a copy of the exact license can be found in the [LICENSE](LICENSE) file.
 This license is extended in the [LICENSE_ADDENDUM](LICENSE_ADDENDUM) file.